ibm-cloud-docs/solution-tutorials/infrastructure-to-kubernetes.md

 - Understand how to map components between VM and Kubernetes.
 - Containerize application
 - Deploy the containerized application to IBM Cloud Container Service.
-- Extend the application with cloud services.
+- Extend the application with IBM Cloud services.

 ## Services used